steltenpower/Overthere/README.md

 # Overthere

-Browser extension to enrich every address, coordinate or map found in any webpage with anything (through extensibility)
+Browser extension to enrich every address, coordinate or map found in any webpage, with anything (through extensibility)

 "Anything" can be (m)any of the below and more
 - air pollution data and location of sources